bnm3k/old-blog/content/posts/06_joins_p2/index.md

 from task t join venue v using(venue_id);
 ```

-And compared to cross-products plus row-level filters, using joins (if you weren't already doing so) is the best way to approach such kind of queries not only because it's much more readable (it seperates row-level filters from join predicates) but also because it'll probably run faster as most query processors optimize for it given it is the common case.
+And compared to cross-products plus row-level filters, using joins (if you weren't already doing so) is the best way to approach such kind of queries not only because it's much more readable (it seperates row-level filters from join predicates) but also because it'll probably run faster as most query processors optimize joins given it is the common case.

 ## Outer joins without the 'join' keyword